giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-2.md

 ```

 > **Gotcha**: theoretically, we should be able to name the rollup config file `rollup.config.js`,
-  because it uses JSM. but Rollup assumes that `.js` is CJS,
+  because it uses ESM. but Rollup assumes that `.js` is CJS,
   and so forces us to name the file `rollup.config.mjs`.

 Let's deconstruct this code.
 First, the `input`, which is the list of `.js` files